mchaisso/blasr/README.md

 +		 -m 5

-This alignment format contains the
+This alignment format contains the full representation of the pairwise alignment of the two sequences in a verbose (easily parsed) stick format.

 <table>